 Criminal Background Check

 By law, certain agencies have the right to require a criminal record check on any student affiliating at their institutions.
-College of Health Sciences students are advised that any student whose course-work, placement, community service, voluntary activity or service learning related to the university that requires direct and unmonitored access to children, elderly, patients, disabled people or other at risk populations may be required to undergo a national CORI (Criminal Offender Record Information) and/or SORI (Sex Offender Record Information).
+Zuckerberg College of Health Sciences students are advised that any student whose course-work, placement, community service, voluntary activity or service learning related to the university that requires direct and unmonitored access to children, elderly, patients, disabled people or other at risk populations may be required to undergo a national CORI (Criminal Offender Record Information) and/or SORI (Sex Offender Record Information).
 Depending on the individual agency’s policy, students may be expected to pay for the cost of the CORI or SORI check.
 Students who refuse to consent to a CORI and/or SORI will be deemed ineligible for placement and continued matriculation in their program may be jeopardized.
-Personnel who are authorized to request, access and review CORI and/or SORI reports are identified in the UMass Lowell CORI Policy for Students available on the UML Human Resource web site.
+Personnel who are authorized to request, access and review CORI and/or SORI reports are identified in the UMass Lowell CORI Policy for Students available on the UMass Lowell Human Resources web site.
 Failure to pass a CORI and/or SORI check may also jeopardize a student’s continued matriculation, clinical placements, and state licensure.
-The process and standard of review for determining a student’s eligibility for engagement in covered activity based on the CORI and/or SORI report, including whether any criminal offenses may disqualify an individual, is also available on the UML Human Resource website.
+The process and standard of review for determining a student’s eligibility for engagement in covered activity based on the CORI and/or SORI report, including whether any criminal offenses may disqualify an individual, is also available on the UMass Lowell Human Resources website.

-If a College of Health Sciences student is cleared for a clinical practicum experience but the College subsequently discovers a violation on the student's CORI (from any state) or a violation of any criminal background check required by an agency, the student will immediately be removed from their clinical practicum experience pending further investigation, which may include a delay in a return to the practicum experience or possible academic probation or academic dismissal from the program or from the College of Health Sciences.
+If a Zuckerberg College of Health Sciences student is cleared for a clinical practicum experience but the College subsequently discovers a violation on the student's CORI (from any state) or a violation of any criminal background check required by an agency, the student will immediately be removed from their clinical practicum experience pending further investigation, which may include a delay in a return to the practicum experience or possible academic probation or academic dismissal from the program or from the Zuckerberg College of Health Sciences.